Phaeyz/Exif/docs/Phaeyz.Exif.Tags/TagExifIfd/IsoSpeedLatitudeYyy.md

 # TagExifIfd.IsoSpeedLatitudeYyy field

 This tag indicates the ISO speed latitude yyy value of a camera or input device that is defined in ISO 12232.
-However, this tag shall not be recorded without ISOSpeed and ISOSpeedLatitudezzz.
+However, this tag shall not be recorded without ISOSpeed and IsoSpeedLatitudeZzz.

 ```csharp
 public static readonly Tag IsoSpeedLatitudeYyy;